Michaelszeng/diffusion-policy-experiments/README.md

 # Non-interactively:
 LLsub ./submit_training.sh -s 20 -g volta:1
 ```

+### Resuming Training:

+In your config file, set `training.resume: true`.
+Optionally (recommended), also set `logging.resume: true` and set `logging.id` to the wandb ID that you want to continue from (i.e. "thfb8nrq" for training run `data/outputs/maniskill/2_obs/wandb/offline-run-20251118_134543-thfb8nrq`).

 Remember to also obtain and `desktop_to_supercloud.sh` (if running on Supercloud) the dataset files.